-Mortality observed in paralytic polio is due to respiratory failure, although this has not occurred in the United States since 1979.
+Mortality observed in paralytic polio is due to respiratory failure, although this has not occurred in the United States since 1979 (a 2013 fatal case occurred in an infant who immigrated from India after receiving OPV in that country and who was severely immunodeficient due to an inherited condition).
 Incidence is equal in males and females.
 Poliomyelitis tends to be a disease mainly of children; however, it can affect individuals of any age, especially those who are immunocompromised.

 PV is transmitted feco-orally by the ingestion of contaminated water or, during epidemics, via pharyngeal spread.
 PV infects and causes disease only in humans.
 It is highly contagious.
 In temperate climates, infection is seasonal, with peak transmission occurring in summer and autumn.
 Three serotypes of PV have been identified: PV types 1 (PV1), 2 (PV2), and 3 (PV3).
 All are extremely virulent and produce the same symptoms.
 PV1 is the most common and is most frequently associated with paralysis.